Mykunia/NoteList/README.md

 ### Now, let's start the frontend application.

 Open the Frontend directory and initiate the application using the command ng serve.

+The public server for the website is located at: https://notelist-task1.web.app